 - One tweeter

-The Play:1 was in need of an update when compared to the other Sonos speakers (aside from the Play:3) and not everyone wants built-in voice control or microphones - those wanting to add two Sonos One speakers to a Sonos Beam wouldn't for example - which makes the Sonos One SL ideal for those users.
+The Play:1 was in need of an update when compared to the other Sonos speakers - and not everyone wants built-in voice control or microphones.
+Those also wanting to add two Sonos One speakers to a Sonos Beam or Arc for surround sound also have the best option in the SL.